CarinaWolli/selfix/README.md

 # Selfix application

-## Project backgrounds
+## Project background
-This project is a university project that was created by a team of 4 students.
+This app is a university project created by 4 students of the Technical University of Munich.

 ## Prerequisites